FMB-Berlin/IC101/README.md

 # The IC101 module

-This module supports the IC101 via com-port or via a moxa tcp server for serial connection between the IOC and the device.
+This module enables communication with a Pyramid Technical Consultants IC101 - Precision Electrometer via a serial connection using the com-port or a moxa tcp server between an EPICS IOC and the device.

-## Required support modules
+## Requirements
+Mandatory for the usage of this module is a working EPICS base installation.
+The module was tested with EPICS base 1.15.

-Required are:
+Required modules are:
 - asyn
 - stream
 - calc
 - autosave
 - seq
+These modules comes with the synApps package from APS.
+The IC101 driver was tested with synApps version 6.1.

+The IC101 module supports a graphical user interface which requires an EDM installation.

 ## Installation

-Check "configure/RELEASE" and correct the path to the epics/base and the required support modules.
+Check "configure/RELEASE" and correct the path to the epics base directory and the required support modules.

 Run "make" in TOP directory of the modules.